-Located in the northeastern city of Fort-Liberté near the Dominican Republic is Fort-Dauphin.
+Located in the northeastern city of Fort-Liberté near the Dominican Republic is Fort Dauphin.
 Constructed in 1731 under the directive of Louis XV, King of France in order to defend Saint-Dominique’s fertile northern plain from Spanish and British invaders.
 Today, the fort ruins show the evidence of an ingenious design by architects as it strategically overlooks the turquoise blue ocean waters.
-The Ministry of Tourism, the Ministry of Culture, the Haitian representatives and the Royal Caribbean officials have launched a project to encourage tourism to Fort-Liberté and the fort.
+The Ministries of Tourism and Culture and the Royal Caribbean officials have launched a project to encourage tourism to Fort-Liberté and the fort.

 ISA .
 PO Box 307 .
 Walton, KY 41094 .
 859.938.9070 . firstname.lastname@example.org